March 18, 2015

 1 1/2 sticks unsalted butter, at room temperature

 1 tsp vanilla extract

-1. Preheat oven to 350 degrees F. Line large baking sheets with parchment paper or silicone mats.
+1. Preheat the oven to 350°F. Line large baking sheets with parchment paper or silicone baking mats.

-6. Bake for 10 minutes, or until edges are set and cookies begin to crack.
-Let cookies cool on baking sheets for 2 minutes before moving to wire rack to cool completely.
+6. Bake for about 14 to 15 minutes, or until the edges are slightly browned, rotating baking sheets halfway through.
+Let the cookies cool on baking sheets for 5 minutes before removing to wire wracks to cool completely.

 (recipe source: Handle the Heat)

 (Wearing: Old Navy coat, Madewell sweater, Old Navy bucket bag, Target scarf, Old Navy jeans, Old Navy ankle boots)

 There may be 15 days until spring, but winter does not show signs of disappearing any time soon.
 Besides the abnormal cold temperatures, the snow has been pretty bothersome.
 Snow falling on existing mounds of snow always irks me.
 It makes me wonder if it'll ever melt away.
 And it's been so cold lately that I default to sweaters.
 Let me just rotate through my sweater collection for the rest of winter because that's all I want to wear especially since I've been adding new ones to the bunch like the sweater seen above.
 Again, I love Madewell and I'd wear it everyday if my wallet would allow it.
 This and a cream version are the latest additions to my wardrobe due to their unique multi-textured pattern.
 Oh sweaters, I seriously can't have too many!

 March 01, 2015